-Everything we know about The Finals
+Everything we know about The Finals: Destructive shooter gameplay details and trailers

 The Finals release date

-We don't have a release date of any sort for The Finals yet - the first trailer, though, is labelled as "Pre-alpha".
+We don't have a release date of any sort for The Finals yet - the first trailer, though, is labelled as "Pre-alpha", while the second was marked "Pre-beta".

-This means the game should still be a long way off from release, as nice as its graphics look at this stage, with a beta being a more typical time to show off early gameplay.
+This means the game could still be a decent way off from release, as nice as its graphics look at this stage, with a beta being a more typical time to show off early gameplay.

 You can, though, sign up to join an ongoing series of playtests on Steam, if you're a PC gamer and you want a glimpse of how The Finals is shaping up at this point.

-Overall, we'd be very surprised if The Finals released fully anytime before late 2023, but you never quite know how quickly or slowly development on a given project will move.
+Overall, we'd be pretty surprised if The Finals came out fully anytime before late 2023, but you never quite know how quickly or slowly development on a given project will move.

 The Finals platforms